kevinjqiu/blog/content/post/2016-12-19-couchdb-index-benchmark.markdown

 end.
 ```

-CouchDB documents are represented in Erlang as tuple of lists (proplists), and hence we use `proplists:get_value` to extract values given certain "keys".
-Erlang is big on pattern-matching so we use pattern matching to further extract `Year` and `Month` from the split string.
-Erlang doesn't have a native string type.
-Strings are represented as list of binaries. `<<"createdAt">>` is the literal to convert the string `createdAt` to its binary list equivalent to match the type of the document object.
+CouchDB documents are represented in Erlang as a tuple of lists (proplists), and hence we use [`proplists:get_value`](http://erlang.org/doc/man/proplists.html) to extract values given certain "keys".
+Erlang has great pattern-matching feature so we use it to further extract `Year` and `Month` from the split string.
+Strings in Erlang are represented as a list of binary numbers (referring to their codepoint). `<<"createdAt">>` is the literal to convert the string `createdAt` to its binary list equivalent to match the type of the document object.
 Again, I'm not an Erlang expert, so please point out my inaccuracies with regard to the language.

 ### Reduce